kamesstory/kamesstory.github.io/stream/thoughts.md

+- Map prediction

+  - While waiting for the J train at Dolores Park, I realized something interesting.
+Different terrain features can dramatically change how one should interpret the predicted arrival times of a train.
+The specific ones I thought about at that point were tunnels and curves.
+Tunnels tend to overestimate the time that public transportation will take to arrive, since signals from the tunnel tend to be delayed and/or spotty, causing guesses with stale (artificially late) data.
+Curves, on the other hand, tend to underestimate the time that public transportation will take to arrive, since the train is going slower than the predicted straight-line speed.

+  - This probably is accounted for at least partially in map prediction algorithms, but it's not as accurate as standard calculations are.
+I've routinely benefitted from accounting for this.
+For instance, I regularly think I won't be able to make a train in SF, but because the train might go through winding curves, I do end up actually making it in time.
+Accounting for these factors qualitatively improves my life by letting me make trains I otherwise would not think I could make.

 - china

   - The last time I went to China before this past trip was 2016, about 8 years ago.
 At that point, I was still young, so I never picked up on the subtleties and interesting dynamics of Chinese society.
 The most striking one I observed this past trip was that China is a lesson in contrast.
 China is not a tokenizable experience, nor is it a homogenous one.
 Things that should be in opposition do in fact thrive hand-in-hand, which makes for a complex and interesting society.
 Here are some anecdotes: